MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 ### SETTINGS

-The SETTINGS frame in QUIC will be as defined in
+The EXTENDED_SETTINGS frame as defined in [I-D.draft-bishop-httpbis-extended-settings] will be renamed SETTINGS and will replace the HTTP/2 SETTINGS frame.

+**TODO:**  SETTINGS_ACK and stream state.
+Do we need to emit the ACK on every active stream?
+What about idle streams and in-flight data?

 ### Other frames not mentioned